 His life long dream was nearly destroyed by the high cost of health insurance.
 At the young age of 57, Bob decided to follow his dream to be an entrepreneur.
 His wife Kathy had already retired from teaching and was self-employed selling homes.
 Bob walked away from a nice salary with health benefits and bought a business coaching franchise.
 Losing the salary was planned for but losing employer paid health benefits turned into an unexpected nightmare.
 The health insurance premium for Bob, Kathy, and their 19 year old daughter was just over $1,800 a month!
 They were in deep trouble.
 It was more than their monthly mortgage payment.

 I get approached by people like this all the time and they say something like, ‘I’m just looking for a bridge to get me to Medicare’.
 They had health benefits through an employer but don’t any longer.
-They have no idea how much their employer contributed towards the cost.
+They had no idea how much their employer contributed towards the cost.
 The sticker shock really hits hard when you go out and look for health insurance on your own.
 It’s either outrageous COBRA premiums or Obamacare.
 Two really bad, expensive choices.
-But they are at an age, where going without insurance is not acceptable either.
+But you’re at an age where going without insurance isn’t acceptable either.